-Have you ever read Harvey Penick's Little Red Book?
-In my opinion, it's a masterpiece.
+Harvey Penick's Little Red Book, in my opinion, is a masterpiece.
+Have you read it?
 If you don't mind, I'm going to spend the rest of this article gushing about it.
 Hopefully, by the end, you'll want to check it out for yourself!

 There's not much in the golf world that really wows me.